mcharouk/aws/DevelopingOnAWS/Labs.md

 ## Description

+* Interact with DynamoDB programmatically using low-level, document, and high-level APIs in your programs.
+* Document and high level, only for Java and .NET.
+Document in lab and bean in bonus question.
+* Create a table using waiters
+* Load a table by reading JSON objects from a file.
+* Query with projection expressions
+* Scan and paginate
+* Update items with conditional writes
+* Using PartiQL

 ## Tasks

 Straightforward Lab

 # Lab 4

 ## Description

+* Create a lambda function
+* use Environment variables
+* use Polly and upload the mp3 generated file in S3
+* Publish function
+* Invoke Lambda in multiple way (console, from CLI)
+* Bonus : create remaining lambdas

 ## Tasks

-Lambda function invoke.
+### Invoking a function

 Must add --cli-binary-format to make it work when json is directly input in command line.
 Not necessary if payload is given in a json file

 ```